-The HANDYSCOPE 2, connected to the parallel printer port of the PC and controlled by very user friendly software under Windows or DOS, gives everybody the possibility to measure within a few minutes The philosophy of the HANDYSCOPE 2 is:
+The HANDYSCOPE 2, connected to the - menus.
+All settings can be changed parallel printer port of the PC and using the menus. controlled by very user friendly software under Windows or DOS, gives everybody the possibility to measure within a few minutes The philosophy of the HANDYSCOPE 2 is